The unique joy of sleeping in a shepherd’s hut bed

-In our latest post we take you through how a shepherd's hut bed provides the ideal sleep sanctuary.
-Master hutmaker, Richard Lee, follows on telling the story of the history and heritage that goes into each bed that Plankbridge produces.
-Jump to it here.
+In our latest post we take you through how a shepherd’s hut bed provides the ideal sleep sanctuary.
+Master hutmaker, Richard Lee, follows on by telling the story of the history and heritage that goes into each bed that Plankbridge produces.

-In Victorian Britain, sheep farming was big business.
+In Victorian Britain sheep farming was big business.
 Many communities grew very wealthy on the back of the wool and lamb industry.
 Peppered among the pastures of these communities, particularly on the downland of Southern England, would often be shepherd’s huts, built so the shepherd could be close to his flock during lambing and to use as a base throughout the year.

 Slip into something more comfortable…

-Perhaps the Victorian sheep farming industry may have been a touch less productive if the shepherds had access to ensuite baths, log burners and luxurious double beds.
+The Victorian sheep farming industry may have been a lot less productive if the shepherds had access to en-suite baths and luxurious double beds.
 At Plankbridge the idea of the shepherd’s hut as a place of refuge remains central.
 But by marrying the quintessential architecture of the Victorian design with modern interiors, we create forward-thinking living spaces – where time-honoured heritage meets modern style.

 There’s an intrinsic romance about sleeping outside in a cosy shepherd’s hut.
-Just a short hop from your back door, but a world away from the daytime stresses and nocturnal temptations of your home.
+It may just be a short hop from your back door, but a world away from the daytime stresses and nocturnal temptations of your home.
 A space that’s peaceful.
 A space that’s uniquely yours.
 And a space that takes you a little closer to the soothing, soporific hand of nature.

-You don’t need studies to tell you that it feels good to get a little closer to nature.
-But it’s telling that even fifteen minutes spent looking at nature promotes psychological rejuvenation.
+You don’t need to be told that it feels good to get close to nature.
+But even fifteen minutes spent looking at nature promotes psychological rejuvenation.
 And the sounds of nature have been proven to decrease cortisol levels.
 That bodes well for a relaxing night’s sleep.

 With your choice of Snug, Cabin or Custom Made Hut, a Plankbridge shepherd’s hut gives you the best seat in the house for observing nature, while offering the tantalising opportunity to fall asleep while gazing up at the night sky through one of our our curved roof lights, and fantastic bit of timber engineering in oak.

 But it’s not just the stars that make a shepherd’s hut special.
-It’s the sound of the rain tapping a gentle dance on your window.
+It’s the sound of the rain doing a gentle dance on your window.
 It’s watching the trees as they change with the seasons.
-It’s the birdsong serenade as you enjoy a few pages of your book with morning coffee.
-A more magical journey to the land of nod awaits.
+It’s the birdsong as you enjoy a few pages of your book with a morning coffee.

 Whatever the weather…

-Being closer to nature means being closer to the weather – and you won’t always have the proverbial red sky at night.
-Made to exacting standards by expert craftsmen, Plankbridge huts make light work of heavy weather.
-It’s why they come with a lifetime guarantee.
-Weatherproofed, climate controlled and fully insulated with British sheep wool, they are a joy to hunker down in.
-Right as rain, whatever the weather.
+Being closer to nature means being closer to the weather – and it won’t always be the proverbial red sky at night.
+Made to exacting standards by experienced craftsmen, Plankbridge shepherd’s huts make light of the heavy weather.
+It’s why they come with a twenty year structural guarantee.
+Weatherproof and fully insulated with Thermafleece British sheeps wool, they are a joy to hunker down in, whatever the weather.

 Luxurious comfort, intelligent space

-The shepherd’s hut beds of yore would have been simple affairs.
+The shepherd’s hut beds of old would have been simple affairs.
 Perhaps hessian or canvas stuffed with horsehair.
-Your shepherd’s hut bed will provide a far more luxurious experience.
+Luckily your shepherd’s hut bed will provide a far more luxurious experience.
 We fit Italian Orthosoft mattresses as standard.
-At once exceptionally comfy, yet easy to make up with sheets.
+Exceptionally comfy, yet easy to make up with the sheets.

-From master hutmarker Richard Lee - the story of the history and heritage of the shepherd's hut bed.
+From master hutmaker Richard Lee – the story of the history and heritage of the shepherd’s hut bed.

-Fellow graduates Matthew, Tom and I found a workshop in converted chicken sheds near Halstock, on the Dorset / Somerset border, just the other side of the Beaminster hills.
+Fellow graduates Matthew Lewis, Tom Harding and I found a workshop in converted chicken sheds near Halstock, on the Dorset / Somerset border, just the other side of the Beaminster hills.

 Making my first bed